maximilien/ragme-io/README.md

 - **Network graph visualization**: Interactive document relationship mapping
 - **Save responses**: Download any AI response as a markdown file with smart naming
 - **Email responses**: Send AI responses via email with pre-filled content
+- **Date filtering**: Filter documents by time periods to manage large collections

 **Access**: `http://localhost:3020` (default when running `./start.sh`)

+### Document Date Filtering

+The new frontend includes a powerful date filtering system to help manage large document collections:

+**Filter Options**:
+- **Current**: Shows documents added in the last 7 days (this week)
+- **This Month**: Shows documents added in the current month
+- **This Year**: Shows documents added in the current year
+- **All**: Shows all documents (no date filtering)

+**Features**:
+- **Persistent preferences**: Your date filter choice is saved and restored on page reload
+- **Real-time filtering**: Documents are filtered instantly when you change the filter
+- **Visual feedback**: The refresh button shows which filter is currently active
+- **Smart defaults**: Defaults to "Current" to show recent documents first
+- **Backend optimization**: Efficient server-side filtering for large collections

+**Usage**:
+1. Look for the dropdown in the Documents sidebar header (right panel)
+2. Select your desired time period from the dropdown
+3. The document list will update immediately to show only documents from that period
+4. The visualization will also update to reflect the filtered documents
+5. Your preference is automatically saved for future sessions

+This feature is especially useful when you have hundreds of documents collected over many months and want to focus on recent content or explore documents from specific time periods.

 ### Chrome Extension